-Area, the City of Elk Grove shall demonstrate, through policy or adopted planning documents, that the following requirements shall be applied to development proposals within the SOIA Area, and required actions be completed prior to development activity:
+To mitigate impacts on nesting for Swainson's hawk and other raptors (including burrowing owl), prior to the submittal of any application to annex all or part of the Sphere of Influence Amendment (SOIA) Area, the City of Elk Grove shall demonstrate to LAFCo, through policy or adopted planning documents, that the following requirements shall be applied to development proposals within the SOIA Area, and required actions will be completed prior to development activity:

-- A qualified biologist will be retained by the applicant to conduct preconstruction surveys and to identify active nests on and within 0.5 mile of the proposed development and active burrows on the development site.
+- A qualified biologist will be retained by the applicant to conduct preconstruction surveys and to identify active nests on and within 0.5 mile of the proposed development and active burrows on the development site if accessible.
 The surveys shall be conducted before the approval of grading and/or improvement plans (as applicable) and no less than 14 days and no more than 30 days before the beginning of construction for all project phases.
-To the extent feasible, guidelines provided in Recommended Timing and Methodology for Swainson's Hawk Nesting Surveys in the Central Valley shall be followed for surveys for Swainson's hawk. - If no nests are found, no further mitigation is required. - If active nests are found, impacts on nesting Swainson's hawks and other raptors shall be avoided by establishing appropriate buffers around the nests.
-No project activity shall commence within the buffer area until the young have fledged, the nest is no longer active, or until a qualified biologist has determined in coordination with CDFG that reducing the buffer would not result in nest abandonment.
-CDFG guidelines recommend implementation of 0.25- or 0.5-mile-wide buffers, but the size of the buffer may be adjusted if a qualified biologist and the City, in consultation with CDFG, determine that such an adjustment would not be likely to adversely affect the nest.
+To the extent feasible, guidelines provided in Recommended Timing and Methodology for Swainson's Hawk Nesting Surveys in the Central Valley shall be followed for surveys for Swainson's hawk, and the guidelines provided in the California Department of Fish and Wildlife's (CDFW) Burrowing Owl Survey Protocol and Mitigation Guidelines shall be followed for burrowing owls. - If no nests are found, no further nesting mitigation is required. - If active nests are found, impacts on nesting Swainson's hawks and other raptors shall be avoided by establishing appropriate buffers around the nests, and impacts to burrowing owls shall be avoided by establishing appropriate buffers around the nests.
+No project activity shall commence within the buffer area until the young have fledged, the nest is no longer active, or until a qualified biologist has determined, in consultation with CDFW, that reducing the buffer would not result in nest abandonment.
+CDFW guidelines recommend implementation of 0.25- or 0.5-mile-wide buffers, but the size of the buffer may be adjusted if a qualified biologist and the City, in consultation with CDFW, determine that such an adjustment would not be likely to adversely affect the nest.
 Monitoring of the nest by a qualified biologist during and after construction activities will be required if the activity has potential to adversely affect the nest.